msalganik/soc555-cos598J_s2024/readings.md

 This course is organized in three main chunks.
 In the two weeks, we will discuss some core tensions that run throughout the course.
 In the next 5 weeks, we will learn about predictability--and its limits---in different substantive domains.
 Then, we will spend the remaining 5 weeks on themes that cut across different substantive domains.

+Class slides are available to enrolled students via the Ed Resources page.

 ### Monday, January 29: Introduction (Matt and Arvind)